alliance-genome/agr_curation_schema/README.md

 according to https://docs.github.com/en/get-started/getting-started-with-git/about-remote-repositories#cloning-with-https-urls
 in order to avoid having to enter your github credentials every time you push a change.

+## All else fails
+1) make schema changes in a branch
+2) push the branch to github; github actions will run all the tests for you in an isolated environment even on a draft PR.
+Use the actions to see if your tests pass.

 ## GitHub Actions